lanyushi/microservices-demo/Workshop.md

+# New Relic Instant Observability workshop

+Duration: **1.5 hours**

+## Outcomes

+-   Start observing your k8s application in minutes, without instrumentation
+-   Enable Distributed Traceing with New Relic APM
+-   Monitor Real User Experience using Browser Monitoring
+-   View application Errors in New Relic Errors Inbox
+-   View Application Logs in Context

 # Step 1.
 Monitor your cluster using Pixie without Instrumentation

 -   Login to https://one.newrelic.com and click on `Add more data`